top of page

 My Practice

-My interest in psychotherapy began when I first sought therapy for myself in 2017.
-Since then it has been a defining motif and point of reference in my life.
+The personal experience and professional practice of psychotherapy has been one of the defining motifs of my adult life.
+My interest in the field began when I first sought therapy for myself as a young adult.
+Since then it has been a constant point of reference in my life.
 It continues to profoundly shape my own work as a therapist.
 Over the years, as I work with clients from diverse backgrounds and presentations, my therapeutic approach continues to develop and deepen.
+Teaching as an academic tutor has been the best way to continue learning.
+My passion for this work is notably sustained by a strong commitment to ongoing professional development.
 I continue to seek further training to stay informed of contemporary research and developments in the field.
-Teaching as an academic tutor has been the best way to continue learning.

 At its core, I experience therapy as a valuable practice, process and relationship.
 It is a deeply personal journey that takes time and trust.
 It is not a quick-fix, and like most good things in life, it cannot be rushed.
 I value the therapeutic relationship as the hallmark of good therapy, which becomes the anchor through which difficult and deeper issues can be reached.
 This kind of committed, reflective, insight-oriented depth-work offers an opportunity for anyone interested in establishing a secure psychological connect with themselves and those around.

-I have significant experience in working with adolescents and adults with a range of psychological and interpersonal difficulties.
+I have extensive experience in working with adolescents and adults with a range of psychological and interpersonal difficulties.
 I have an in-person and online practice where I see clients (aged 16+) from around the world.
-It is a privilege to work with a diverse demographic in my practice, where one's cultures, languages, ethnicities, intergenerational histories, lived experiences and identities are a part of the therapeutic work.
-This kind of culturally sensitive psycho-social work is also where my research interests lie.
+It is a privilege to work with a diverse demographic in my practice, where one's cultures, languages, ethnicities, intergenerational histories, lived experiences and identities are an important part of the therapeutic work.

 More details on my approach, theoretical orientation, and practice, are listed below.